 Don’t take this point too seriously.
-Google will manage the redirecting of all your old links etc. Still, I would advice you edit your website’s URL on your Twitter, Facebook and Google Plus profiles for example.
+Google will manage the redirecting of all your old links etc. Still, I would advise you to edit your website’s URL on your Twitter, Facebook, and Google Plus profiles for example.

 Crawl before you run

-Before crawling, it is cruicial you have a list of URLs from the old structure.
+Before crawling, it is crucial you have a list of URLs from the old structure.
 This way you can benchmark the migration and be 100% sure that it was successful.

 Things to watch out for while crawling:

 - Response times

 You obviously want to have these backed up somewhere safe before the migration.
 The best tool to employ for this is DeepCrawl, as you won’t need to worry about saving the reports in CSV and you can easily compare the two (before and after the migration) crawls.
 There is also a cheaper option – Screaming Frog or 100% free Xenu.
 All these tools will get you the results you need.
 But it is only with DeepCrawl you can have the whole website structure and code saved before the migration and you can directly compare the crawls later (and present to your customer or boss).

 Watch your server’s speed

 This is also a factor that is not getting as much attention as it deserves.
 HTTPS makes websites slower!
 Keep it in mind before deciding to migrate to HTTPS.
 Speed is an important ranking factor.
 Watch it on your Google Webmaster Tools -> Crawl -> Crawl Stats.